Skip to content

 Automating GSC adds real infrastructure overhead — a GCP service account, stored credentials, and a weekly Actions workflow.
 The return on that investment degrades under these conditions:

-• Insufficient traffic: CrUX requires a minimum volume of real user data; the API returns 404 for low-traffic origins, making the Core Web Vitals section empty for most of its life.
+• Insufficient traffic: CrUX requires a minimum volume of real user data, so the API returns 404 for low-traffic origins.
+The Core Web Vitals section then stays empty for most of its life.

-• Search Analytics lag: The 3-day data lag means the weekly report reflects conditions from 10+ days ago by the time it is acted on — too stale for incident response, where manual GSC checks are faster.
+• Search Analytics lag: the 3-day data lag means the weekly report reflects conditions from 10 or more days ago by the time you act on it.
+That is too stale for incident response, where manual GSC checks are faster.

 Feedback